Excalibur MFA/PAM - Deployment documentation¶

 Main Excalibur Components¶

-Provides a persistent network and storage central point, and therefore must be accessible from all components.
+Excalibur Server provides a persistent network and storage central point, and therefore must be accessible from all components.
 It also provides a web-based management interface - the Dashboard, as well as API (WebSDK, SAML, …), which takes care of communication and operations with integration components.
 Excalibur PAM is part of Excalibur Dashboard running on the Excalibur server.
 More details in Excalibur Administrator Dashboard Manual

 - no extra infrastructure needed for Excalibur Server on customer's side